 I’ll cut to the chase.
 Most commercials, ads, movies, music, games, etc. that you’re exposed to in your lifetime will just simply not be very good.
 Why?
 Because it’s difficult to be original.
 And once someone does do something great and original, many clones will follow and it will become a worn out fad that’s exploited and distorted, losing its original charm.

 Specifically, what sparked this post is my extreme irritation with about 90% of commercials.
 That might sound funny, because who likes commercials in the first place, right?
-Well, if you watch TV often, commercials are unavoidable (and some of us probably have our guilty pleasure favorites anyways).
+Well, if you watch TV often, commercials are unavoidable (and some of us probably have our guilty pleasure favorites anyway).

 The stations that run your favorite shows couldn’t continue to fund them without ads.
-So, since we more or less have to put up with commercials and ads plastered on every street corner of our lives anyways, wouldn’t you rather not be constantly lied to and insulted by them?
+So, since we more or less have to put up with commercials and ads plastered on every street corner of our lives anyway, wouldn’t you rather not be constantly lied to and insulted by them?
 I’m sick of false and misleading advertising.
 I’ve created a poll about this here to find out what you think.

 Haven’t you ever found it curious that you see maybe five movie trailers all claiming to be the “Movie of the Year” only three months into the year?
 I once read they get away with this by hiring someone “secretly”, a critic of sorts to say such things, where they can then quote them, so they won’t actually be making the statement themselves.